YagaGauaganek/reading-notes-bootcamp/102/Class-02.md

 - cd ~: takes us back to the root directory
 - mkdir: makes a new directory
 - cd ..: Takes you back one on the command line
-- rmdir: removes a directory
+- rmdir: removes a directory, only empty directory
+- man & --help: to know more about a command and how to use it.
+It shows the manual pages of the command.
 ***
 - Better Comments
 - Error Lens